empicano/whatsapp-analyzer/README.md

 # List of Plots

-- Number of messages sent for each user
+- Message Trend
-- Average words per message for each user
+- Activity Periods
-- Number of messages sent as share for each user
+- Number of messages (total and share)
-- Words written as share for each user
+- Average words per message
-- Average number of messages in specific hour or weekday
+- Words written as share
-- Number of messages mapped on days
+- Average messages in/on specific hour or weekday

 # How to Use

+This program runs on Linux.
 To get started, you need to export the chat you want to analyze to your computer.
 To do that, open Whatsapp on your mobile phone and select the chat.
 Under **group / contact info** you will find the button **export chat** - choose **without media**.

 Whatsapp is weirdly inconsistent with the format of exported files.
-Depending on OS and language, the time, date and status message format will be different.
+Depending on mobile phone OS and language, the time, date and status message format will be different.
 This program expects the following format:

 ```